codefarma/wprx-todolist/readme.md

 Reference:
 https://github.com/codefarma/wprx-todolist/commit/5abd10bb0dc92ec2dd7d6c3892e597cfc2df7d57

-### Add ability to copy a todo list
+### Add Ability To Copy A TodoList

 It would be nice to have the ability to copy existing todo lists, including the tasks that are assigned to them.
 The `ActiveRecord` model already has a `copy()` method that you can use to copy the record, but that will not automatically create copies of all the tasks that exist for the todo list being copied.
-For this exercise, we'll override the `copy()` method on our model to add the additional task copying functionality, and then we'll create a nice action dropdown in our admin interface that we can use to initiate a "copy" workflow.
+For this exercise, we'll override the `copy()` method on our model to add the additional task copying functionality, and then we'll create a nice action dropdown in our admin interface that we can use to initiate the "copy" workflow.

 **Modify copy() behavior:**